1j01/true-random-movie/README.md

 - Open up a command prompt / terminal in the project directory.
 - Start a webserver, such as [live-server][] (`npx live-server` if you have Node.js)

+## Alternative Names

+- Unseen Cinema
+- True Random Movie - relaying relative randomness
+- Mega Movie Spinner
+- The Watch Whatever Wheel
+- Cinema Spin'em'up
+- Hipster Film Wheel
+- FlickPick
+- QuickFlickPick
+- McQuickFlickPick
+- QuickFlickPicky McQuickFlickPickFace
+- Cinemascape / Moviescape - it can give you an overview of the landscape of film, but only thru titles and watching them
+- Reely Random - relaying relative randomness
+- Vast Cast Spinner - doesn't relate to cinema, but that could be a positive if I make it more general, let you paste in custom lists etc.
+- Spinema
+- Random All Movies
+- Randy's Choice Movies or whatever
+- Wheel of Film
+- Wheel of Film-Turn - awkward punning
+- Reel of Fortune
+- Reel Wheel
+- Randoreel
+- FlickSelect
+- Reely Random - relaying relative randomness
+- Spin the Reel
+- CinemaSampler - sounds more fitting for movie collage generator
+- The Ultimate Film Picker of Eternity
+- CinemaSelect (sounds like a terrible "club" / movie rewards card)
+- Capricious Celluloid
+- Strange Movie Picker
+- Unusual Film Finder
+- Box of Chocolates - unclear
+- Film Alethiometer - obscure reference
+- SpinCine - how to pronounce?
+- MovieMovieMovieMovieMovie / FilmFilmFilmFilmFilmFilmFilm
+- Movieverywhere / Movieverysingleone
+- Bursting at the Scenes wif mooVVVVVV 4 u
+- (could maybe do something like "I Don't Want To Think About What To Watch", some sort of sentence or expression of the scenario you'd want to use it)

+building blocks:
+- Film / Flick / Movie / Reel / Cinema / Watch / Silver Screen
+- Random / Generate / Pick / Select / Choose / Any / All / Every / Spinner / Wheel / Dice

 [git clone]: https://help.github.com/articles/cloning-a-repository/
 [live-server]: https://www.npmjs.com/package/live-server
 [app]: https://1j01.github.io/true-random-movie/